pidemo/the-politics-project-lms/README.md

 - Responsive charts that maintain aspect ratio
 - Automatic data labels for pie charts (shows percentage or custom unit)
-- Customizable legend position (right for pie charts, top for other types)
+- Custom legend position:
+  - For pie charts, the legend appears on the right
+  - For all other chart types, the legend appears at the bottom and is left-aligned
 - Show or hide the legend with a single attribute
 - Tooltip support showing percentage or custom unit values
 - Flexible color customization
 - Automatic multiple bars per label based on data points array length
 - Accessible charts with ARIA labels
+- Chart title is not displayed on the chart itself by default (legend and tooltips only)

 ## Example Usage